ewradcliffe/restaurant-booking-system/README.md

 ![Reservation model ERD](static/images/reservationerd.png "Reservation model ERD")

 The model allows for a number of fields essential or useful for managing a reservation.
-Note that Django ads an ID field to each model by default, adding a unique identification to each database entry.
+Note that Django adds an ID field to each model by default, adding a unique identification to each database entry.

 **reservation_name** allows the creator of the entry a reference separate from their username.
 It allows staff to add reservations on behalf of others and for customers to give guests a reference separate to the username they created the account with.